 1830s – The Pawnee are pushed farther north by other Plains Indians.
 The Kitkehahki village is abandoned as 11,000 more Native Americans from several other states are moved to Kansas.

-1831 – The first ferry in Kansas established by Moses Grinter.
+1831 – The first ferry in Kansas was established by Moses Grinter.
 It crosses the Kansas River.

-July 1831 – Isaac McCoy was instrumental in founding the Shawnee Baptist Mission opened by Johnston Lykins a few miles southwest of the mouth of the Kansas River in what is now Johnson County.
+July 1831 – Isaac McCoy was instrumental in founding the Shawnee Baptist Mission, opened by Johnston Lykins a few miles southwest of the mouth of the Kansas River in Johnson County.

 August 30, 1831 – The Ottawa Indians cede land to the United States and move to a small reservation on the Kansas River and its branches.

-1832 – Kickapoo, Potawatomie, Kaskaskia, Peoria, Wea, and Piankeshaw Indian reservations are established in Kansas.
+1832 – Kickapoo, Potawatomi, Kaskaskia, Peoria, Wea, and Piankeshaw Indian reservations are established in Kansas.